+Before we look at ways to get capital, let’s define the term first.
 Using a broad definition, capital is a large sum of money that is used to start a business.
 It can also mean the assets, such as machinery and buildings, that a business uses to produce products.
 In accounting terms, working capital is the difference between current assets and current liabilities as found on the balance sheet.

 Get capital from family and friends

 This is often the first step for budding business owners.
 One advantage of working with family and friends is that they know you and can be flexible when it comes to repayments.
 The downside is that you can damage your family relationships if the business does not work out in the end.
 Learn more in The Upside and Downside of Getting a Business Loans from Family and Friends.

 Bank business term loan

 This is what most Australian business owners think about when considering a business loan.
 With this type of loan, you get a set amount of money and make regular repayments.
 The downside of this type of loan is that it usually requires property as security.
 Although the business loan application is handled by a relationship manager, it can take six to eight weeks to get an answer on whether your loan has been approved.

 Get capital with business overdrafts and business lines of credit

 These types of finance facilities are common for Australian small business owners.
 With a business overdraft, you can run a negative balance on your business transaction account.
 You pay interest only on the funds you are using.
 A business line of credit is a separate facility that enables you to draw cash as you need it.
 As with a business overdraft, you only pay interest on the funds that you have drawn.

 With both business overdrafts and lines of credit, there is usually an establishment fee and monthly line fee.